hartwigmedical/hmftools/cuppa/README.md

 regression expects features to be (roughly) in the same scale and range.
 This is performed for the SV and TMB features as well as for the GENE_EXP and ALT_SJ features.

-#### Chi2FeatureSelector (drivers, fusions, virus, sex, whole genome duplication)
+#### Chi2FeatureSelector
-The [chi2 test](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html) is used to as a preliminary feature selection step remove irrelevant features.
-This test which quantifies how much each feature varies across every cancer type in the training set compared to an expected (background) value for that feature.
-The below pseudo-code describes the feature selection procedure.
+The [chi2 test](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html) is used to as a preliminary feature selection step remove irrelevant features (applies to drivers mutations, gene fusions, viral integrations, sex, and whole genome duplication).
+This test quantifies how much each feature varies across every cancer type in the training set compared to an expected (background) value for that feature.
+The below pseudo-code describes the feature selection procedure:

 ```python
 ## Inputs